 What is IB English Paper 2?

-You’re in the exam room.
-With a silent but solemn hand gesture, the chief exam invigilator signals your cohort to open the test paper.
-A flurry of pages turning and sliding.
-You stare at the page.
-What do you see?
-You see several prompts… one, two, three, maybe four.
-You wipe the sweat from your forehead and try to focus on the words on the page:
+You're in the exam room.
+You stare at the page and wipe the sweat from your forehead and try to focus on the words on the page:

-A Paper 2 exam consists of three or four of these prompts.
-From these options, you choose one prompt and write a 1000 to 1500-word essay on it.
+A Paper 2 exam consists of four of these prompts.
+From these options, you choose one prompt and write a 1000 to 1300-word essay on it.

 How long do you get?
-1.5 hours for Standard Level (SL) students, and 2 hours for Higher Level (HL) students.
+1 hour 45 minutes for both Standard Level (SL) and Higher Level (HL) students.

 Now that you understand what a Paper 2 essay involves, let’s jump into how to properly answer one of these IB English Paper 2 prompts.